riceissa/brain-retraining/disagree.md

   they happen' attitude.
 Dips (i.e., adjustment periods) are _on_ the way to recovery, not in the way, as Miguel likes to say.

+- However, unlike Miguel's take on APs, I think APs are "fake", in the sense that your brain has just temporarily really strongly convinced itself you're suddenly in more danger (but in reality you actually aren't).
+I've had at least three instances spanning across months of time now where I just spent days going around telling people "I'm in an AP" (or something similar).
+It really _felt_ like my symptoms were flaring for understandable reasons (I over did it, I was exposed to X stimulus, etc.).
+I kept telling myself this kind of story.
+But in my experience resting doesn't actually help -- it just makes me more conscious of the symptoms and I just ruminate and get worse and worse.
+The right mental motion instead seems to be (at least for me), just saying "The AP is not real, the AP is BULLSHIT".
+And then just doing something I enjoy (which can admittedly be hard to find).
+So APs are a useful concept but also they don't exist (what?)!

 - I disagree with Gupta and DNRS on the 7 steps/super involved "rounds" that you have to do in these programs.
 I think the simple Dan/Miguel/Helmut approach works much better for me.
 But I can see how this can be an